It's My Party: Background

 In March 1963, Phil Spector heard the demo of "It's My Party" while visiting Aaron Schroeder's office.
 Wally Gold later recalled: "He [Spector] said, 'Great, I love it.
 I'm gonna do it with the Crystals.'
 We [the song's writers] were really excited, because that would ensure that the record was #1!"
 Schroeder apparently only learned of the Lesley Gore recording of "It's My Party" when Quincy Jones invited him to hear the completed track, which Schroeder found formulaic; believing that Spector would be able to cut a much stronger version of the song with the Crystals and not wanting to lose Spector's good will, Schroeder attempted to convince Jones to suppress the track.
 Schroeder did not mention Spector's version to Jones, but Jones and Spector both happened to attend a concert with Charles Aznavour at Carnegie Hall on the evening of March 30, 1963, and when they met outside it came up in conversation that Spector had recorded a version of "It's My Party" with the Crystals.
 Jones skipped the concert, instead spending that night – a Saturday – at Bell Sound Studios making a test pressing of the track, comprising one hundred copies.

 Over the next two days, Jones mailed these out to radio programmers in key markets across the US.
 Gore heard her record played on the radio for the first time that Friday; the official release of "It's My Party" came later in the month, with the disc ascending to number one nationally in four weeks.
 Jones was abroad at the time of "It's My Party"'s release.
 On his return, he expressed dismay when Aaron Schroeder advised him that the rush release of "It's My Party" had precluded coining a more pleasant name for the singer than "Lesley Gore", to which Schroeder replied: "Didn't anybody tell you?...
 Quince, the record's number one.
 Do you really give a damn what her last name is?"

 Reviewing the song, Cash Box said that Gore "has a slick, wide-range voice aptly suited to the tune, a medium-paced, chorus-backed romancer with a potent teen-oriented multi-dance beat."

+The song received a Grammy nomination for Best Rock & Roll Recording at the Grammy Awards in 1964.

 Gore released a sequel to "It's My Party", which was titled "Judy's Turn to Cry".

 In 1980, WCBN-FM, the University of Michigan freeform student radio station, played "It's My Party" for 18 hours straight the day after Ronald Reagan was elected.